Our Water is Groundwater

 Production Wells: The District operates 16 production wells that extract approximately 4,200 acre feet* of water annually (Calendar Year 2013) .
 This is equal to approximately 1.4 billion gallons of water. (*One acre foot of water equals 325,851 gallons and is enough water to cover a football field one foot deep).
 To view our monthly production, click here.

 Monitoring Program: Since 1981, the District has maintained an extensive monitoring and management program to better define our underlying groundwater resources.
 Over eighty monitoring wells in twenty-five different locations monitor water quality and groundwater levels in the two aquifers that make up our water supply.
 All wells are sampled to measure chlorides, general minerals, total dissolved solids and static water level as an early warning of the threat of salt water intrusion.

 The District's long-term strategic vision for a sustainable water supply is called the Community Water Plan.
 A key component of the Community Water Plan is pro-active groundwater management.

-Soquel Creek Water District is a partner agency in the Santa Cruz Groundwater Management Agency (MGA) and working on developing a Groundwater Sustainability Plan, which is required by the State to be completed by 2020.
+Soquel Creek Water District is a partner agency in the Santa Cruz Mid-County Groundwater Agency (MGA) and working on developing a Groundwater Sustainability Plan, which is required by the State to be completed by 2020.
 For more information, visit the new dedicated website: www.midcountygroundwater.org for more information.

 Planning for a reliable, high-quality and affordable water supply that protects groundwater resources is a top priority for the Soquel Creek Water District.
 Despite significant conservation efforts by District customers, our groundwater supply is overdrafted (more water is pumped out than can be naturally replenished by rainfall) and contamination by seawater intrusion has been detected at our coastline.
 So far, none of our drinking wells have been impacted.